IEEE 802.11s: Routing protocols

-This should be expanded into a treatment of all the compatible routing protocols.

 802.11s defines a default mandatory routing protocol (Hybrid Wireless Mesh Protocol, or HWMP), yet allows vendors to operate using alternate routing protocols.
 HWMP is inspired by a combination of AODV (RFC 3561), which uses on-demand ad hoc routing approach and tree-based routing.
 Examples of on-demand ad hoc routing are Dynamic Source Routing and Associativity-Based Routing.
 AODV route discovery and localized route repair approaches are identical to Associativity-based Routing.
 Prior work has discussed and compared these various routing protocols in detail.

 Mesh STAs are individual devices using mesh services to communicate with other devices in the network.
 They can also collocate with 802.11 Access Points (APs) and provide access to the mesh network to 802.11 stations (STAs), which have broad market availability.
 Also, mesh STAs can collocate with an 802.11 portal that implements the role of a gateway and provides access to one or more non-802.11 networks.
 In both cases, 802.11s provides a proxy mechanism to provide addressing support for non-mesh 802 devices, allowing for end-points to be cognizant of external addresses.

 802.11s also includes mechanisms to provide deterministic network access, a framework for congestion control and power save.